 - Let you know within 20 business days how your complaint is progressing and

 - Make a decision on your complaint within 40 business days.
-If they cannot make a decision, they must let you know how much longer it will take and let you know of your right to refer the matter to the Financial Services Ombudsman or Pensions Ombudsman.
-They must also give you the contact details of the relevant ombudsman.
+If they cannot make a decision, they must let you know how much longer it will take and let you know of your right to refer the matter to the Financial Services and Pensions Ombudsman.
+They must also give you the contact details of the ombudsman.

-At this point you can wait for the firm to respond to your complaint or you can go to the relevant ombudsman scheme.
+At this point you can wait for the firm to respond to your complaint or you can go to the Financial Services and Pensions Ombudsman.

-If the firm responds to your complaint and you are not happy with the outcome, or if the firm does not respond to your complaint or has delayed responding to you, you still have the option of taking your complaint to an ombudsman.
+If the firm responds to your complaint and you are not happy with the outcome, or if the firm does not respond to your complaint or has delayed responding to you, you still have the option of taking your complaint to the Financial Services and Pensions Ombudsman.

-Step 3: Refer your complaint to an ombudsman scheme
+Step 3: Refer your complaint to the Financial Services and Pensions Ombudsman

 - Decides if they can deal with your complaint

 - Weighs up the evidence from you and your financial institution or broker, and recommends a solution

 - May give you compensation if you have suffered financial or other loss